lu-pl/rdfingest/README.md

     graph_id: https://somenamedgraph.id
 ```

 For contextless RDF resources all graphs are merged into a named graph identified by `graph_id`.

-Quad formats obviously do not require a `graph_id` field.
+[RDF Datasets](https://www.w3.org/TR/rdf11-concepts/#section-dataset)/Quad formats obviously do not require a `graph_id` field.
+Multiple datasets are merged into a single dataset containing all named graphs of all datasets.__

-If the source field references both contextless *and* contextualized RDF sources, contextless sources are merged into a single named graph and added to the initial context graph.
+If the source field references both contextless *and* contextualized RDF sources, contextless sources are merged into a single named graph and added to the dataset.

 The tool accepts both local and remote RDF data sources.